brandonprak/FrugoalApp/README.md

-# frugoal_app
+# Frugoal

-A new Flutter application.
+A Flutter application that allows you to manage your budget with categories and a visual pie chart.

 ## Getting Started